-Not relevant to seabed habitats.
-NB.
-Collision by grounding vessels is addressed under 'surface abrasion'.
+Not relevant.
+Collision from grounding vessels is addressed under abrasion above.

-Visual disturbance Not relevant (NR) Q: NR A: NR C: NR Not relevant (NR) Q: NR A: NR C: NR Not relevant (NR) Q: NR A: NR C: NR Not relevant Biological Pressures Resistance Resilience Sensitivity Genetic modification & translocation of Not relevant (NR) Not relevant (NR) No evidence (NEv) indigenous species Q: NR A: NR C: NR Q: NR A: NR C: NR Q: NR A: NR C: NR No evidence Introduction or spread or invasive non-indigenous f None Very Low High species Q: Medium A: High C: High Q: Medium A: High C: High Q: Medium A: High C: High
+Visual disturbance Not relevant (NR) Q: NR A: NR C: NR Not relevant (NR) Q: NR A: NR C: NR Not relevant (NR) Q: NR A: NR C: NR Not relevant Biological Pressures Resistance Resilience Sensitivity Genetic modification & translocation of Not relevant (NR) Not relevant (NR) No evidence (NEv) indigenous species Q: NR A: NR C: NR Q: NR A: NR C: NR Q: NR A: NR C: NR No evidence.
+Introduction or spread o invasive non-indigenous Very Low High species Q: High A: High C: High Q: High A: High C: High Q: High A: High C: High

 Undaria pinnatifida has received a large amount of research attention as a major Invasive Non Indigenous Species (INIS) which could out-compete native UK kelp habitats (see Farrell & Fletcher, 2006; Thompson & Schiel, 2012, Brodie et al., 2014; Hieser et al., 2014).
 Undaria pinnatifida was first recorded in the UK, Hamble Estuary, in June 1994 (Fletcher & Manfredi, 1995) and has since spread to a number of British ports.
-Undaria pinnatifida is an annual species, sporophytes appear in Autumn and grow rapidly throughout winter and spring during which they can reach a length of 1.65m (Birket et al., 1998).
+Undaria pinnatifida is an annual species, sporophytes appear in Autumn and grow rapidly throughout winter and spring during which they can reach a length of 1.65 m (Birkett et al., 1998).
 Farrell & Fletcher (2006) suggested that native short lived species that occupy similar ecological niches to Undaria pinnatifida, such as Saccharina latissima, are likely to be worst affected and out-competed by Undaria pinnatifida.
-Where present an abundance of Undaria pinnatifida has corresponded to a decline in Saccharina lattisima (Farrel & Fletcher, 2006).
+Where present an abundance of Undaria pinnatifida has corresponded to a decline in Saccharina latisima (Farrel & Fletcher, 2006) and Laminaria hyperborea (Hieser et al., 2014).

-In New Zealand, Thompson & Schiel (2012) observed that native fucoids could out-compete U.pinnatifida and re-dominate the substratum.
+In New Zealand, Thompson & Schiel (2012) observed that native fucoids could out-compete Undaria pinnatifida and redominate the substratum.
 However, Thompson & Schiel (2012) suggested the fucoid recovery was partially due to an annual Undaria pinnatifida die back, which as noted by Heiser et al., (2014) does not occur in Plymouth sound, UK.
-Undaria pinnatifida was successfully eradicated on a sunken ship in Clatham Islands, New Zealand, by applying a heat treatment of 70°C (Wotton et al., 2004) however numerous other eradication attempts have failed, and as noted by Fletcher & Farrell, (1999) once established Undaria pinnatifida resists most attempts of long-term removal.
-The biotope is unlikely to fully recover until Undaria pinnatifida is fully removed from the habitat, which is unlikely.
+Undaria pinnatifida was successfully eradicated on a sunken ship in Clatham Islands, New Zealand, by applying a heat treatment of 70deg C (Wotton et al., 2004) however numerous other eradication attempts have failed, and as noted by Fletcher & Farrell, (1999) once established Undaria pinnatifida resists most attempts of long-term removal.
+The biotope is unlikely to fully recover until Undaria pinnatifida is fully removed from the habitat, which as stated above is unlikely to occur.

 Sensitivity assessment.
-Resistance to the pressure is considered 'None', and resilience 'Very Low'.
-The sensitivity of this biotope to INIS is assessed as 'High'.
+Resistance to the pressure is considered 'Low', and resilience 'Very low', the non-native species would need to be removed before recovery can occur.
+The sensitivity of this biotope to introduction of microbial pathogens is assessed as 'High'.

-Introduction of microbial Medium pathogens Q: Medium A: High C: Medium

-High Q: Low A: NR C: NR
+Introduction of microbial Medium High Low pathogens Q: Medium A: High C: Medium Q: Low A: NR C: NR Q: Low A: Low C: Low

-Saccharina latissima may be infected by the microscopic brown alga Streblonema aecidioides.
+Laminaria hyperborea and Saccharina latissima may be infected by the microscopic brown alga Streblonema aecidioides.
 Infected algae show symptoms of Streblonema disease, i.e. alterations of the blade and stipe ranging from dark spots to heavy deformations and completely crippled thalli (Peters & Scaffelke, 1996).
 Infection can reduce growth rates of host algae.